Tokyo 2020: Dozens of COVID-19 cases linked to Olympics, including three athletes in Olympic Village | DW | 19.07.2021

 Also on Monday, an official in Inzai, just east of Toyko, announced that a female gymnast from the United States had tested positive for coronavirus.

 The official said that the gymnast was in her teens and that they'd determined she had one close contact.
-However, the official declined to give more information, including whether the gymnast was on the main team or an alternate.

-Still the official appeared to rule out the possiblility that the infected gymnast could be Simone Biles, currently dominant in women's gymnastics, as she is 24.
+USA Gymnastics later issued a statement saying the gymnast is question was an alternate.

 In total, organizers have reported at least 59 COVID-19 cases directly linked to the Games, and an IOC spokesperson said they were "relieved that all protocols were followed and that the infection was identified."